Ep. #623: Medaria Arradondo, Bret Stephens, Rep. Ruben Gallego

 But the other thing I want to say, too, that we have to really make sure we have to take care of the officers themselves because they're also a part of this broken society.

-And years ago when it was the cop with a chip on his shoulder that departments all have, they're much more easy to identify and address today.
+And And years ago when it was the cop with a chip on his shoulder that departments all have, they're much more easy to identify and address today, but the ones that are the ones that we need to really look out for are those officers that have been performing for the most part well, but what you don't know is they're going through divorce.

+They're dealing with aging parents.
 They've got kids with substance abuse.

-And all of a sudden, something snaps.
+And all of a sudden something snaps.

 And those are the ones that police departments have to do a better job of making sure they have those resources for them as well.
+All right.

+Thanks, Chief.
 I appreciate you coming here.

-Okay, all right, let's meet our panel.
+Okay.
+All right, let's lead our panel.

+Here they are.
 He is a columnist for the New York Times.

+Say no more.
 Brett Stevens is right over here.

 Brett, great to see you.

-And he is the Democratic congressman from Arizona who originally announced his campaign for Arizona's U.S.
+And he is the Democratic congressman from Arizona who recently announced his campaign for Arizona's U.S. Senate seat in 2024, Ruben Gallego.

 Running for the Senate.
+Yep.

 Okay, so anything that the chief said that you want to echo, fight with

 This is against our values.
+And, you know, I had a tough time.

-I was in constant combat, someone was always trying to kill me, blow me up, or the combination of both.
+A lot of us had a tough time.
+I I was in constant combat, someone was always trying to kill me, blow me up, or the combination of both.

 And I still needed to keep the pride of the Marine Corps and treat the civilians like they deserved to be treated.

 But there was also some senior leadership that was always there to remind me about my duty as a Marine, as an American.
+And I think that really matters when it comes to keeping people in line.

-We We also have to bear in mind, particularly at moments like this, that 99.5% of police officers do their job honorably and courageously.
+We also have to bear in mind, particularly at moments like this, that 99.5% of police officers do their job honorably and courageously.

 Deserve our respect.